solodev/cloud-documentation/src/infrastructure/providers/index.md

 **Name** | **Description**
 :--- | ---
-<a href="/infrastructure/providers/add-cloud-account">Add Cloud Account</a>  | Add a new provider to your Solodev Cloud.
+<a href="/infrastructure/providers/add-provider">Add Provider</a>  | Add a new provider to your Solodev Cloud.